Sharath and Manika outplayed in Tokyo Olympics opener | Sports-Games

 The Indians had to make the 5-1 lead count in the first game to have any chance in the match but Lin and Cheng won eight points in a row to gain control.

-Sharath and Manika had practised together for just three days in the national camp before boarding the flight to Tokyo.
+Sharath and Manika had practiced together for just three days in the national camp before boarding the flight to Tokyo.
 With their performance in the qualifying event, the Asian Games bronze medallists had raised hopes of a historic medal at the Olympics.
-Manika and Sutirtha Mukherjee will play their women's singles first round matches later on Saturday.
+Manika and Sutirtha Mukherjee will play their women's singles first-round matches later on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)